Laminar-Finance/.github/profile/README.md

         650 test should pass
-    - [ ] Checkout Superfluid Examples on their monorepo (see the hardhat ones)
+    - [ ] Checkout Superfluid Examples on their monorepo (see the hardhat ones) For example, to run the tests just for the budget nft example with hardhat, first make sure you have hardhat installed, then:
+        ```
+        cd examples/budget-nft-hardhat
+        npm install # install the local dependencies for this example project
+        cd test # since some relative imports will fail otherwise
+        npx hardhat test
+        ```
 - [ ] Other Research
     - [ ] ERC20
     - [ ] ERC777